DjangoGirls/tutorial/en/django_forms/README.md

 ## Form validation

 Now, we will show you how cool Django forms are.
 A blog post needs to have `title` and `text` fields.
-In our `Post` model we did not say that these fields (as opposed to `published_date`) are not required, so Django, by default, expects them to be set.
+In our `BlogPost` model we did not say that these fields (as opposed to `published_date`) are not required, so Django, by default, expects them to be set.

 Try to save the form without `title` and `text`.
 Guess what will happen!